SamueleBerlusconi/Zipper/README.md

 # Know Problems
 ## Malformed Structure
-The PKZip structure is not completely build correclty, the native Window's ZIP utility will refuse to open the file.
-Use the 7-ZIP utility to handle the file.
+The PKZip structure is not completely build correctly, the native Window's ZIP utility will refuse to open the file.\
+For the time being, use the 7-ZIP utility to handle the file.

 ## ServiceNow UTF-8 Encoding
 The main problem of the class resides in the ServiceNow's `GlideSysAttachment.write()` method that translate the Unicode bytes into UTF-8 ones.